 Nir Kalush, who announced the feature on Google's blog, emphasized the time-saving angle.
 'When you're exploring a subject on Trends, you often want to compare data for related searches to make sure you understand the full picture.
 But figuring out what these related searches are can take time.'
 That's the exact friction point Gemini removes here.
 Instead of manually brainstorming related terms or running multiple searches, the AI just knows what matters.

 Users also get suggested Gemini prompts built into the page now - pre-written questions designed to help you dig deeper into whatever trend you're looking at.
-It's a small touch but a revealing one. is essentially scaffolding the conversation between user and AI, nudging people toward asking smarter questions about the data in front of them.
+It's a small touch but a revealing one.
+Google is essentially scaffolding the conversation between user and AI, nudging people toward asking smarter questions about the data in front of them.